-Let’s say that ABC Company invests into a new project.
-Their initial investment is US $10000.
+Let’s say that ABC Company invests in a new project.
+Their initial investment is the US $10000.
 And here’s the cash inflow for the next 5 years –

 So, we will take the second approach and add another column to the above statement, and that would be of discounted cash flows –